 A Multiracial Democracy Includes BAMEMSA Communities

-Democracy Fund invests in the power and leadership of communities of color.
+Democracy Fund invests in the power of communities of color.
 We have long included BAMEMSA communities (Black, African, Arab, Middle Eastern, Muslim, and South Asian) in our approach to strengthen and expand the pro-democracy movement and undermine those who threaten the ideals of an inclusive multiracial democracy in the United States.
 Our work is grounded in the belief that we must recognize BAMEMSA communities’ full humanity and inclusion in the democracy of our dreams with no tolerance for dehumanization, hate-based discourse, or violence.

 Our early funding of these communities began in 2016 in response to fear mongering and hate crimes that were on the rise in the United States.
 We stood up a special project in 2017 as policies like the Muslim Ban and the separation of families seeking asylum at the border were initiated by the federal government.
 We more recently expanded this work into our Just & Inclusive Society program, which seeks to support the safety, self-determination, and dignity of marginalized groups in the United States through a shift from providing direct services, to building capacity, power, and momentum across communities.
 In 2018, we also began focusing on reparations and rights for BAMEMSA communities in online spaces.
-Our Digital Democracy portfolio works to bring about an equitable digital public square, free of algorithmic discrimination, harm, and bias.
+Our Digital Democracy portfolio works to bring about a digital public square that is free of algorithmic discrimination, harm, and bias.
 We envision a world where communities can create, access, and enjoy media and technology that represents their needs, concerns, and dreams.

 As the violence in Israel and Palestine continues to reverberate globally, dehumanizing and racist narratives are fueling Islamophobia, anti-Arab and anti-Palestinian racism, and anti-Semitism here in the United States.
 Many Americans are fearful for the safety of their communities.
 In particular, we have witnessed horrific violence especially against Palestinian Americans alongside dramatic increases in reported threats against both Muslim and Jewish Americans.